OpenIndiana/oi-docs/docs/contrib/tools.md

 ## Docs site publishing

-Following the best practices of continuous integration, the OpenIndiana Docs website is fully automated using Travis-CI.
+Following the best practices of continuous integration, the OpenIndiana Docs website is fully automated using GitHub Actions.
-Upon a commit to the site GitHub repository, Travis-CI immediately performs a series of validation tests.
+Upon a pull request or commit to the site GitHub repository, GitHub Actions immediately performs a series of validation tests.
 If the validation tests pass, then the website is automatically published to Github Pages.